mehulagg/gitlab/doc/user/application_security/sast/index.md

 parameter returns `true`.
 Depending on the number of files in your repository, a SAST job might be triggered even if the scanner doesn't support your project.
 For more details about this issue, see the [`rules:exists` documentation](../../../ci/yaml/README.md#rulesexists).

+### Error: `sast is used for configuration only, and its script should not be executed`

+For information on this, see the [GitLab Secure troubleshooting section](../index.md#error-job-is-used-for-configuration-only-and-its-script-should-not-be-executed)